okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 * The `activated` timestamp will only be available for users activated after 06/30/2013.
 * The`statusChanged` and `lastLogin` timestamps will be missing for users created before 06/30/2013 and updated on next status change or login.

-The `type` property is a map that identifies the User Type of the user (see [User Types](/docs/reference/api/user-types)).
+The `type` property is a map that identifies the user type of the user (see [user types](/docs/reference/api/user-types)).
 Currently it contains a single element, `id`, as shown in the Example.
 It can be specified when creating a new User, and may be updated by an administrator on a [full replace of an existing user](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/UserType/#tag/UserType/operation/updateUserType) (but not a partial update).

 ### User status